-As a guest conductor, Wiley has conducted such distinguished symphonies as Boston, Buffalo, Cincinnati, San Francisco, Milwaukee, Indianapolis, Minnesota, Saint Louis, Atlanta, Oregon, Honolulu, and Utah, among many others in 35 U.S. states.
-Wiley's music career has taken him to dozens of countries in Europe, Asia, and Africa including Italy, Germany, Slovakia, and the Czech Republic.
-He has hosted six European musical trips for symphony patrons, the most recent one on the Danube this last fall, including a performance at the Liszt Academy in Budapest.
-He has previously served as Assistant Conductor of the Minnesota Orchestra and the Indianapolis Symphony Orchestra, where he led numerous classical, pops, and educational performances in addition to short summer tours.
-Among his diverse and creative activities, he conceived an acclaimed event with business executives and musicians together on stage titled "Conducting Change", which helps executives to model leadership skills in a fun and engaging atmosphere to be seen at www.DavidStewartWiley.com.
+As a guest conductor, Wiley has conducted such distinguished symphonies as Atlanta, Boston, Buffalo, Cincinnati, San Francisco, Milwaukee, Indianapolis, Minnesota, Saint Louis, Oregon, Honolulu, and Utah, among many others in most U.S. states.
+Wiley's music career has taken him to dozens of countries in Asia, Africa, and Europe including Italy, Germany, Slovakia, and the Czech Republic.
+He has previously served as Assistant Conductor of the Minnesota Orchestra and the Indianapolis Symphony Orchestra, where he led numerous classical, pops, and educational performances and brief summer tours.
+His energetic work bringing classical music to youth in our minority communities has been steadfast, and he was honored by the NAACP as Citizen of the Year in the Arts for his service.

 As a solo pianist, Wiley has performed with numerous major orchestras throughout the United States including Minnesota, Indianapolis, Oregon, Honolulu, Wheeling, and West Virginia, performing major concerti by Baroque to contemporary composers, often conducting the orchestra from the piano.
 He has appeared as a jazz pianist in Boston's Symphony Hall and in recital and chamber music appearances throughout the U.S. as well as in China, Russia, Romania, Germany, Hungary, Italy, the Czech Republic, and Bulgaria.

 Summer engagements include the Aspen Music Festival, Brevard Music Center, Garth Newel, Wintergreen, Park City, Minnesota Orchestra Summerfest, and Prince Albert (Hawaii) summer festivals.
-Wiley’s 2013 inaugural season of Virginia’s Blue Ridge Music Festival in Floyd, Virginia exceeded expectations with excellent attendance, a successful performance academy, and a balanced budget.
-From 1999 until 2006 Wiley was the Artistic Director & Conductor of the Wintergreen Summer Music Festival, where he founded the festival orchestra, created the academy, and led the festival to remarkable artistic growth in seven years.
+The 2013 inaugural season of Virginia’s Blue Ridge Music Festival centered in Floyd, VA exceeded expectations with excellent attendance, a successful performance academy, and a balanced budget.
+From 1999 until 2006 Wiley was the Artistic Director & Conductor of the Wintergreen Summer Music Festival, where he founded the festival orchestra, created the academy, and led the festival to remarkable artistic growth in seven years, tripling the balanced budget.
+Among his diverse and creative activities, he conceived an acclaimed event with business executives and musicians together on stage titled "Conducting Change" which helps executives to model leadership skills in a fun and engaging atmosphere.

-David and his wife Leah Marer Wiley (a performer and certified fitness instructor) have a son and a daughter in elementary school, and enjoy travelling, hiking, mountain biking, and making music together.
+He and his wife soprano Leah Marer Wiley (a performer and certified fitness instructor) have a son and a daughter who play cello and violin and enjoy travelling, hiking, biking, and making music together. www.DavidStewartWiley.com